Sebastian-Zaragoza/AnxAI/README.md

 The purpose of AnxAI is to provide a simple, documented, and testable inference service that:

-- receives digital behavior features,
+- Receives digital behavior features,
-- runs a trained ML pipeline,
+- Runs a trained ML pipeline,
-- returns an anxiety-level prediction,
+- Returns an anxiety-level prediction,
-- can be integrated by web/mobile clients or other backend services.
+- Can be integrated by web/mobile clients or other backend services.

 ## API Endpoints